southside-chillers/southside.chillers.online/southside/content/characters/cal.md

 {
     "class": "Ranger",
     "description": "",
-    "title": "Cal Verslun",
+    "title": "Cal",
     "race": "Wood Elf"
 }

-Cal is on a quest for revenge against Lord Deladriel.
+Cal Verslun is on a quest for revenge against Lord Deladriel.
 As he tells the story:

 # The Saga of Cal Verslun